kangazoom/FrizzCaster/PLANNING.md

 The primary user is a person with curly hair whose hair tends to turn frizzy under certain weather conditions.

 ## Problem Statement
 It can be confusing and difficult for a person with curly hair to figure out how to take care of their hair.
 Certain weather conditions play a huge role in what a person's hair will look like for that day.
 While people with curly hair have different textures and thus respond differentially to the weather, most curly-haired folks dislike how humidity affects their locks.
-However, hair chemists point to more complex factors as the culprits:  namely dew point.
+However, hair chemists point to more complex factors as the culprits:  namely, dew point.
 Thus, it would be helpful to quickly and accurately determine what kind of "hair" day it will be.

 ## As-Is Process Description
 1. View weather website in browser or from mobile app (ex: wunderground.com)